 In the majority of cases it is the Corporate Communications team who posts and shares information and who will be responding to you, with the help of other officers from across the council.

-While we check our Facebook, Twitter, YouTube or Flickr pages regularly, if you have an enquiry that needs urgent attend you should call us on 020 8207 2277 or email email@example.com.
+While we check our Facebook, Twitter, and YouTube pages regularly, if you have an enquiry that needs urgent attend you should call us on 020 8207 2277 or email firstname.lastname@example.org.

 We check our social media accounts regularly on Monday to Friday, but less so at the weekends so please be patient for a response.